What is employee voice? How can continuous listening improve employee engagement?

 What is the employee voice strategy?

-What is voice of employee survey?
+What is an employee voice survey?

 The voice of employee (VoE) survey stands as a powerful instrument in the arsenal of organizational tools, designed to tune into the collective sentiments, opinions, and experiences of the workforce.